smkent/monoscad/gridfinity/rugged-box/README.md

 ## Features

+Gridfinity:

 * Configurable sizing in Gridfinity grid units
+* Optional exterior stacking grid on top/bottom of box

+Box options:

+* Choice of latch style (clip or draw)
+* Side stacking latches
+* Optional handle
+* Top opening grip and hinge end stops
-* Optional lip seal, integrated or for 1.75mm filament
+* Lip seal, integrated or for 1.75mm filament
-* Optional reinforced (thicker) corners
+* Reinforced (thicker) corners

 ## Hardware

-The hinges and latches are attached using M3 screws, M3x30 by default.
-Each hinge needs 1 screw and each latch needs 2.
-A box with one latch needs 3 screws total, while a box with two latches needs 6 screws total.
+The hinges and latches are attached using M3 screws.
+Depending on whether a handle or stacking latches are desired, a box may take between 6 and 18 screws to assemble.

 The screw length is dependent on the `Latch Width` (default 22mm) and `Rib Width` (default 4mm) options.
 If you change these values, the length of screws your box will need is `Latch Width` + 2x`Rib Width`.

+If a handle is desired, two of the screws need to be an *extra* `Rib Width` (default 4mm) plus the handle thickness (10mm) long.
+For example, if the base screw length used is the default M3 x 30mm with the default 4mm Rib Width, then the two handle screws need to be M3 x 44mm (~M3x45).

 ## Rendering